 • Alignment with the UN’s Sustainable Development Goals, the World Bank’s Climate Smart Mining standards and relevant elements of the International Council for Metals and Mining’s guidelines.

-Through our partnership with the Tanzanian government, we hope to empower Tanzania to be the next premier source of battery grade nickel.
-Lifezone Metals will be a partner in the economic integration efforts of the East African Community, the Arusha-based regional intergovernmental organisation comprising some 177 million citizens from Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda.
+Through our partnership with the Tanzanian Government, we hope to empower Tanzania to be the next premier source of battery grade nickel.
+Lifezone Metals will be a partner in the economic integration efforts of the organization comprising some 177 million people from Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda.

-From an economic and social perspective, the Kabanga Nickel project will help position Tanzania to achieve the targets of the Agenda 2030, which prioritises inclusive social and economic development.
-The Kabanga Nickel project also seeks to ensure that significant value and flow-on benefits are retained within the country and promote wider regional economic transformation.
+From an economic and social perspective, the Kabanga Nickel Project will help position Tanzania to achieve the targets of , which prioritizes inclusive social and economic development.
+The Kabanga Nickel Project also seeks to ensure that significant value and flow-on benefits are retained within the country and promote wider regional economic transformation.